vivaria/edisonrul.ing/docs/source/cards/g/gemini-trap-hole.md

 ### Card Rulings

-●When your opponent's Gemini Monster that is being treated as an Effect Monster is destroyed by battle, you can activate Gemini Trap Hole.
+*   When your opponent's Gemini Monster that is being treated as an Effect Monster is destroyed by battle, you can activate Gemini Trap Hole.
-●Gemini Trap Hole is activated at the end of the Damage Step when the destroyed Gemini Monster is sent to the GY.
+*   Gemini Trap Hole is activated at the end of the Damage Step when the destroyed Gemini Monster is sent to the GY.